 A massive Harvard review consisting of 28 studies which were analyzing the adequacy of synthetic cannabinoids (called exo-cannabinoids) for treating chronic and neuropathic pain, positively concluded that it can indeed offer substantial relief, backed by solid scientific confirmation.

 From these 28 studies, a considerable lessening of the symptoms was found in six out of six chronic-pain studies, and five out of five neuropathic ones, respectively.

 Another relevant study from the University of Michigan showed that cannabis can be of great assistance for managing pain, while lessening the patient’s dependency of opioids.

-The data from Michigan shows that cannabis can improve the overall quality of living for those suffering from chronic pain, that it decreases the side effects caused by other medication, and can reduce the consumption of opioids by roughly 64%.
+The data from Michigan shows that cannabis can improve the overall quality of living for those suffering from chronic pain, that it decreases the side effects caused by other medication, and that it can reduce the consumption of opioids by roughly 64%.

 Because of the unique chemical characteristics that every human being has, it’s paramount to find the proper dosage and type of use.
 For someone it’s going to be smoking, for somebody else edibles, or perhaps vaping or topicals.

 The majority of chronic-pain patients usually prefer soothing indica strains, because of their uniquely sedative cannabinoid and terpene profile, in comparison to the more energizing sativa or hybrid strains.